Eric Haase Player Props: Tigers vs. Angels

-The Detroit Tigers, including Eric Haase (.133 batting average in his past 10 games), take on starting pitcher Patrick Sandoval and the Los Angeles Angels at Comerica Park, Wednesday at 6:40 PM ET.
+Eric Haase -- .133 average over his past 10 games -- will be in action for the Detroit Tigers against the Los Angeles Angels, with Shohei Ohtani on the mound, on July 27 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-1) against the Angels.
+In his previous game he had a hitless performance (0-for-1) against the Angels.

 Eric Haase Game Info & Props vs. the Angels